harshagrawal30/cowinslots/README.md

 It is cowin slot finder project.
 Go check it out below:
  https://cowinslots-jet.vercel.app/

-DO LEAVE A STAR IF YOU LIKED IT.
+DO LEAVE A STAR⭐ IF YOU LIKED IT.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).